 Nobody knows for sure but carbon dating from bone remains and cultural evidence suggests that lynx were last in Britain around 500 years ago.

 Why did they become extinct?

-The widespread loss of woodland and the collapse of wild deer populations, along with sustained persecution and hunting, probably led to their eventual disappearance.
+Their eventual disappearance was probably caused by widespread loss of woodland and the collapse of wild deer populations, along with sustained persecution and hunting by people.

 How big is a lynx?